percebus/azure-secure-networking-for-devs/docs/tutorial/01/spoke.md

 Now we have 2 VNets with address spaces `10.1.x.x` & `10.2.x.x`.
 We need to connect them so the traffic can flow between them.

+> [!TIP]
+> When you create a virtual network peering between two virtual networks, the system adds a route for each address range within the address space of each virtual network involved in the peering.

 #### Add Peering

 Go to Peerings > Add